 Living & Working in Prague as a Self-Employed, Non-EU Person

 The thing is, getting the visa to the Czech Republic is a bit…complicated.
 It’s not HARD, and it’s not IMPOSSIBLE, but it takes patience, and an ability to wade through Kafka-esque Czech bureaucracy.

 We recommend Veronika because 1) we’ve met her, and really like her, 2) we have many friends who’ve used her with success, and 3) she speaks great English, meaning no “lost in translation” moments.

 You can get in touch with Veronika at [email protected].

 Note that if you use that email address to get in touch with Veronika, you’ll pay the same price and we’ll get a referral fee.
 If you’re like, damn those Wandertooths and their damn referral fees, that’s cool too: you can get in touch with her via her website, and never mention anything about us, and you’ll still get awesome service and we won’t get a fee.
 Either way, you pay the same.

-(Skip this section if you only care about the %22How To%22)
+(Skip this section if you only care about the “How To”)

 So…you probably heard that we’re living in Prague.
 And you may have read — with intrigue, of course — about the Živnostenský list, the word for the type of working permission we got so we can legally live and work in the Czech Republic while working as freelancers.

 You may have been all like: whaaaaaa….I can live in Prague?
 Even though I don’t have a sweet, sweet EU passport?
 Do tell!

 We just finished the paperwork and visa process in August, and I got to say: getting a long-term visa to stay in the Czech Republic and then getting on the Živnostenský list is a bit of a doozy.